BU-Spark/ml-herbarium/trocr/README.md

 To run the pipeline, please execute the `cleaned_trocr_test.ipynb` notebook in the current (`trocr`) folder.

 > **NOTE:** It is HIGHLY recommended to run the pipeline on a GPU.
-Running on CPU is significanly slower.
+Running on the CPU is significantly slower.

 ## Final Dataframe Column Descriptions
 ### Label
 This column describes the position that a given image was processed
 ### Transcription
-This column contains the every transcription that was found in the image.
+This column contains every transcription that was found in the image.
 They are ordered based on the relative position of the top left coordinate for each bounding box in an image.
 ## Transcription_Confidence
-This contains the Tr-OCR model confidences in each transcription.
+This contains the TrOCR model confidences in each transcription.
 This list of values is ordered based on the `Transcription` column (i.e. you can reference each individual transcription and its confidence using the same index number).
 ## Image_Path
 This is the absolute path of the location for a given image
 ## Bounding_Boxes
-This contains the coordinates of each bouding box found in an image.
+This contains the coordinates of each bounding box found in an image.
 Exactly like transcription confidence, these lists can be indexed based on positions in the `Transcription` column.
 ## Taxon_Output
 This contains the taxons predicted by the entity linking step in the TaxoNerd pipeline.
 ## Confidence_Output